-They're really useful and allows individuals access to property without the original key-holder being there.
+They're really useful and allows individuals access to a property without the original key-holder being there.
 But who really needs to use something like a combination box?

 Combination Box For Keys – Who Needs Them?